Skip to content

 • No public disclosure of UBOs, directors or named executives.
 The website's About Us page lists departmental structure (Tech, Cybersecurity, Product, Legal, Finance) but not a single individual.
 For compliance and risk teams that require named UBO disclosure as a baseline, this is disqualifying.

-• Registered address (170-6660 Graybar Road, Richmond, BC, or 28-19628 55A Avenue, Langley) is shared with at least two other high-risk payment processors — SignaPay.ca and DomusPay.io — flagged by PayRate42.
-Suggests a corporate-services / registered-agent address rather than an operational headquarters.
+• The registered address (170-6660 Graybar Road, Richmond, BC, or 28-19628 55A Avenue, Langley) is shared with at least two other high-risk payment processors, SignaPay.ca and DomusPay.io, flagged by PayRate42, which suggests a corporate-services / registered-agent address rather than an operational headquarters.

 • No public developer portal, no GitHub organization, no published SDKs, no e-commerce plugins (no WooCommerce, Magento, PrestaShop, Shopify) and no mobile SDKs.
-Integration is gated through sales contact or via the Corefy connector — there is no self-serve developer onboarding path.
+Integration is gated through sales contact or via the Corefy connector, with no self-serve developer onboarding path.

 • No SoftSwiss, EveryMatrix, Slotegrator or other iGaming-platform pre-built connectors.
-T+7 weekly settlement on stablecoins is slower than the T+1 to T+3 cycle most direct card-acquiring PSPs offer.
-SOC 2 Type II, ISO 27001 and named fraud-tooling vendor (Featurespace, Sift, Hawk:AI) all not published.
+T+2 to T+5 stablecoin settlement (per the provider's own documentation) is slightly slower than the T+1 to T+3 cycle most direct card-acquiring PSPs offer on cards.
+SOC 2 Type II, ISO 27001 and a named fraud-tooling vendor (Featurespace, Sift, Hawk:AI) are all not published.

 Ready to evaluate TODA Pay for your business?